-I’ve been lusting after upholstered headboards for a good long while now and have fallen in love with so many different kinds, whether they’re plain jane, trimmed in nail heads, or tufted.
-This Pottery Barn Jameson bed looks like it would be a cozy one to cuddle up to, but the $899 price tag leaves me out in the cold.
+I’ve been lusting after upholstered headboards for a good long while now and have fallen in love with so many different kinds, whether they’re plain Jane, trimmed in nail heads, or tufted.

-Which brings me to this project: a DIY’d upholstered headboard.
+Which brings me to this project: a DIY upholstered headboard.
 That way, I can choose my own fabric, silhouette, and plain/tufting/nail head details.
 Google is your friend, folks and it hasn’t let me down yet, so that was the natural course of action.
-It’s staggering the amount of information available on how to DIY your own upholstered headboard!
+It’s staggering the amount of information available on how to make a DIY upholstered headboard!

 And because I’m the kind of person who needs to physically visualize things, I just slapped some painter’s tape up on the wall to outline my measurements (don’t look too closely; I was too lazy to use a level):